-This article is probably not only for absolutely beginners, so many Linux guys do not know they can just execute a GUI program on their remote machine but the output of the graphics to be drawn in the local display, it’s like your local display is connected to the remote computer through the network.
+This article is probably not only for absolute beginners, so many Linux guys do not know they can just execute a GUI program on their remote machine but the output of the graphics to be drawn in the local display, it’s like your local display is connected to the remote computer through the network.
 And you do not need any special software like VNC Client/Server, TeamViewer – all you need is the OpenSSH package you probably have when managing a remote machine.
-And it is absolutely secure, because all the communication is performed within ssh.
+And it is absolutely secure because all the communication is performed within ssh.

 Here is how you can login to be sure you can execute the program remotely: